 How To Cut Your Own Hair Correctly During Lockdown

-Whilst the country is still in some sort of lockdown and the prospect of non-essential businesses opening at the earliest of July, we're all reaching the same issues in regards to our hair.
+Whilst the country is still in some sort of lockdown and the prospect of non-essential businesses opening is still in the air, we're all reaching the same issues in regards to our hair.
 Our roots are growing through, our split ends are multiplying, our bangs are turning into curtains and if your'e a guy then your'e probably embracing your inner Mowgli look!